-Krate means "opened hand" and was introduced by Gichin Funakoshi shortly after 1900.
-The very roots dwell in India and Zen.
+Krate means "empty hand" and was introduced in Japan by Gichin Funakoshi in 1916.
+Mesopotamia 4000 years ago, today the Middle East (Iran, Iraq, Syria, and Turkey) is considered to be the cradle of martial arts.
+The very roots of karate though dwell in India and the philosophy of Zen.
 About one thousand years ago a Buddhist monk named Bhodidarma took a missionary venture to China.
 It was quiet common for the monks to be skilled in martial art regardless the love an peace they carried out to the people.
 That way they were able to defend themselves from wild animals and bandits that tried to pry on them.
 In Shaolin Bhodidarma was teaching Zen and Shorin Kempo.
 The style spread North to Mongolia, South to Korea, and East to Okinawa.
 In 1900 Gichin Funakoshi the founder of Shotokan Karate spread the art to Japan.
-The request came directly from the Japanese government and it quickly became very popular in the entire country.
-Kyokushin means "the ultimate truth".
+The request came directly from the Japanese government as a military training but very quickly karate became popular in the entire country.
+Kyokushin means "the ultimate, extreme truth".
 It is the first Okinawan full-contact karate style developed by Masutatsu Oyama (1923-1994).
 Sosai was a student of Master Gichin Funakoshi.
 Over the years he was also studying Judo and Goju-ryu.
 He even has spent some time alone in the wilderness observing wild animals, improving, developing, and mastering his style.
 The innovative martial art became quickly popular in Japan.
 Multiple public bare hand bull knock outs gave Sosai immediate attention abroad, particularly in USA.
 Today Kyokushin Karate is one of the most renounced martial arts in the world.
 It is considered the strongest karate style.
 Besides strength there are many aspects that make it unique and valuable.

 Hanshi Steve Arneil アルニル範士